Tilea Campaign Part 31

 “They run!” he cried, throwing his hand up in surprise.
 “Yet again, they run!”

-When he caught sight of the colossus stomping out to the right he knew that most of the rest of them must also be retreating.
 How many times would he have to fight them?
 How much further north would he be forced to march?
-Whatever the truth, he intended to see them off today, and if any thought to make a stand or try some last counter-attack, then good – he would finish them.
+Whatever the case, he intended to do what harm he could.
+If any thought to make a stand or try some last counter-attack, then good – he would finish them.

 “Sea Wolves!
 March on!” he boomed, and those in the front rank began to push over the barricade.